 bouquet garni — herbs combined in a sachet and used for flavoring soups and sauces.
 A traditional French cooking method that uses a piece of cheesecloth to tie whole herbs together for use in soups and sauces.

 braise — a French way of cooking meat where meat is seared on a pan at high temperatures and then slowly cooked in liquid.
 Useful for tougher cuts of meat.

 broil — placing food under the grill of an oven until it browns.
-Also refered to as ‘grilling’
+Also referred to as ‘grilling’

-butterfly — to split a piece of meat partly in two through the centre so that it has two flat sides like the wings of a butterfly joined in the middle
+butterfly — to split a piece of meat partly in two through the center so that it has two flat sides like the wings of a butterfly joined in the middle

 casserole — an ovenproof dish with a cover

-cast iron — iron with a small quantity of carbon that can be cast in moulds for toughened products like cast iron skillets
+cast iron — iron with a small quantity of carbon that can be cast in molds for toughened products like cast iron skillets

 clarify — to render milk solids from butterfat.
 This is done by melting the butter so that the solids and fat separate, and then the milk solids are skimmed off